Have you ever tasted perfectly smoked ribs that practically melt off the bone or a brisket so tender it barely holds together?

 This method of barbecue is more than tradition.
 It is based on science.

-In this guide, I’ll explain the basics of smoking meat, what low and slow really means, how it works on a molecular level, and why it delivers amazing results when done the right way.
+In this guide, I’ll explain the basics and science of smoking meat, what low and slow really means, how it works on a molecular level, and why it delivers amazing results when done the right way.

 “Low and Slow” What Does It Really Mean?